 ○Relevance – Google will rank sites that are continually being updated higher than sites that rarely see updates.
 Starting a blog is a great way to keep your site relevant.

-Off Page – Google takes into account how many external sites link to your site as a measure of its relative importance.
+Backlinks are a common example of off-page SEO which takes into account how many external sites link to your site as a measure of its relative importance.
 External links to your site are called backlinks.
 Some easy ways to get links to your site: